Mt. Washington School Teachers and Staff

-Mrs. Torain received her Bachelor of Science in Business degree from Miami University in Oxford, Ohio.
+Mrs. Torain received her Bachelor of Science degree in Business from Miami University in Oxford, Ohio.
 She earned a Master of Arts in Teaching from Mount St. Joseph University in Cincinnati, Ohio.
-She is in her sixth year as a teacher with the Cincinnati City School District, where she previously taught 2nd and 3rd grade, as well as Preschool for four years.
+She is in her tenth year as a teacher with the Cincinnati City School District, where she has taught 2nd and 3rd grade, as well as Preschool for eight years.
 Prior to becoming a teacher, Mrs. Torain worked at Fifth Third Bank for five years training commercial clients on the use of banking software and troubleshooting software issues.
 Mrs. Torain takes seriously her role as the first teacher for many students and derives great satisfaction from knowing that she is getting students off to a strong start educationally and preparing them for future success.

 Kerry Cassinelli, Teacher

-Mrs. Cassinelli received her Bachelor of Science in Elementary Education from Xavier University.
-She also received a Master of Pre-Primary Montessori Education degree from Xavier University.
+Mrs. Cassinelli received her Bachelor of Science in Elementary Education from Xavier University in 1988.
+She also received a Master of Pre-Primary Montessori Education degree from Xavier University in 1995.
 Mrs. Cassinelli most recently received a Reading Endorsement from Mount Saint Joseph University and Mayerson Academy in June of 2015.
 This endorsement included being trained as an Orton Gilingham teacher.
-Mrs. Cassinelli began her teaching career at Mount Washington School during the 1988-89 school year as a kindergarten teacher.
-She has remained ever since, and is now in her 28th year of teaching at Mount Washington School!
-Mrs. Cassinelli serves as a Primary Team leader and a lead teacher in the school.
+Mrs. Cassinelli began her teaching career at Mount Washington School during the 1988–89 school year as a kindergarten teacher.
+She has remained ever since, and is now in her 31st year of teaching at Mount Washington School!
+Mrs. Cassinelli served as a Primary Team leader for 20+ years and also has lead teacher credentials.
 Through the years, she has taken on several lead positions to help enrich the quality of her students’ education and to share with and coach other staff.
 She is trained as a Kagan Coach and a Direct Instruction Coach and has completed the Leadership Scholars teacher training course and facilitator course for the Parent Academy.
+She currently serves on the Early Childhood Committee and will serve on LSDMC this year.
 Mrs. Cassinelli sees teaching as a vocation that carries with it much responsibility.
 She has the highest expectations for her students and enjoys guiding them and their families each year on the educational journey to help them achieve these goals successfully and to develop a love of learning to last through the rest of their life.
 After all, “Everything we need to know, we learned in Kindergarten.”